amandamiotto/amandamiotto.github.io/_posts/2023-03-19-FORMALQUAL.md

 title: Formal Qualifications
 description: How to use Jekyll tags on GitHub Pages blogs.
 tags: 'Formal Education' All Science
-Where: 'University of Southern Qld'
+where: 'University of Southern Qld'
 ---